 Neither NLP's other market risk exposures nor the approach to their measurement have changed materially over the reporting period.
+The acquisition of NLP-DK at the end of 2022 did not change the composition of market risk.

-Figure C2.1 Market SCR by risk type at 31 December 2021
+Figure C2.1 Market SCR by risk type at 31 December 2022